HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   Try<ApplicationState> onRollback(byte[] version);
   }

-For example, the custom application may have the possibility to tokenize cars by the creation of Box entries - let us call them CarBox.
-Each CarBox token should represent a unique car by having a unique *VIN* (Vehicle Identification Number).
-To do this, the sidechain developer may define ApplicationState to store the list of actual VINs and reject transactions with CarBox tokens with VIN already existing.
+For example, the custom application may have the possibility to tokenize cars by the creation of box entries - let's call them CarBox.
+Each CarBox token should represent a unique car by having a unique VIN (Vehicle Identification Number).
+To do this, the sidechain developer may define the ApplicationState to store the list of VINs and reject transactions with CarBox tokens with any preexisting VINs.

 The next custom state checks could be done here: